Mboga/Landcover-AI/README.md

-# CI_CD_Tutorial
-A repository to demonstrate CI and CD in GitHub
+# LANDCOVR CLASSIFICATION USING DEEP LEARNING
+A repository demonstrating landcover classification using deeplearning.
+The use of software development tools in machine learning such as CICD, DVC, MLflow.model development in using PyTorch Lightning.

 # Project Summary

-The aim of the repository is to provide a tutorial on CICD in github.
+The aim of the repository is to showcase the use of several software development tools in a machine learning project.
+Tutorials of various tools are provided.
+Where possible, extra information on the tools is provided.

+One of such tools is CICD using Github actions.
 CICD stands for Continuous Integration and Continuous Development.
 In Software development, software development is often fast-paced.
 CICD can helps to assure the product quality while enhancing development efficiency.

 In brief, benefits of CICD are: